 - From Cleveland, OH.
 MegaBus costs $65 and takes 10 hours.

 - From Montreal, Canada, Trailways New York costs $90 and takes 9 hours.

 - From Toronto, Canada, MegaBus costs $70 and takes 12 hours.

 After a long trip and jetlag, many travelers prefer to have their transportation to their hotel, bed and breakfast, appartment, or other lodging accommodation pre-arranged before their arrival.

 On Demand Apps offer rides starting at $30 for a small sedan for up to 2 passengers.

-Prebooked through Mozio, a professional driver waits for your arrival with a sign with your name on it while monitoring the flight for any delays.
+Prebooked through Mozio, a car service from the airport with a professional driver that waits for your arrival with a sign with your name on it while monitoring the flight for any delays.